 Winter tires are worth the investment.
 Put them on before it snows, and before the temperature drops below 7°C. Also, ensure your tires are inflated properly; cold weather can decrease tire pressure.

 - Plan ahead

 Take five minutes to check road conditions before you get behind the wheel.
 Weather and traffic updates are readily available online and on the radio.

 Adjust your speed to road conditions.
 Also avoid accelerating too quickly, maintain steady pressure on the gas pedal, and brake gently and early to avoid sliding.

 When you need it most – 50 km from home in a white-out blizzard – you'll be glad to have an extra jug.

-Be aware of snow banks when backing up; not only could you hit one, but they make it hard to see oncoming traffic or pedestrians.
+Be aware of snow banks when backing up.
+They make it hard to spot oncoming traffic or pedestrians.

 Cruise control in wet, icy or snowy conditions isn't worth the risk.